fac-13/JIKTDEVS/README.md

 3. We divided the tasks between two pairs HTML and CSS.
 With the wireframe the HTML pair started creating the skeleton.
 The CSS pair created a apt layout to be added to the HMTL file.

 4. The HTML repo was uploaded to GitHub, the CSS pair started adding style to the code.

+****01.03.18****

+1. We split the task between the features
+  - Katia & Ivi: Heading, About and Form
+  - Tom & Jenath: 4 divs flex-box responisve design